 Faculty and staff should submit test results using the online COVID Test Results form.
 (Students scheduled to reside in the residence halls for Spring 2021 should confirm COVID-19 test result submission dates with Residential Life and Housing staff.)

-Test results may not appear in the system for up to 24 hours (Monday - Friday) after you have submitted them.
+Test results may not appear in the system for up to 24-48 hours (Monday - Friday) after you have submitted them.
+Results are reviewed manually.
 Supervisors should plan accordingly with their staff for remote work while test results are being processed.

 We encourage you to monitor local COVID-19 testing turnaround times, as these may vary depending on demand for testing, and factor this into your planned return to campus.
 Please continue to monitor this page for additional details about the timeline for submitting test results.